Kiwoito Africa Safaris

 Altitude lost: 2174m

-Excitement is building as morning comes with an early start between midnight and 2 a.m.
-This is the most mentally and physically challenging portion of the trek.
+Excitement grows as morning approaches with an early start between midnight and 2 a.m.
+This is the most mentally and physically challenging part of the journey.

-We continue our way to the summit between the Rebmann and Ratzel glaciers trying to stay warm and focused of the amazing sense of accomplishment that lies ahead.
-With a switchback motion in a northwesterly direction and ascend through heavy scree towards Stella Point on the crater rim.
-You will be rewarded with the most magnificent sunrise during your short rest here.
-Faster hikers may view the sunrise from the summit.
-From here on your remaining 1-hour ascent to Uhuru Peak, you are likely to encounter snow all the way.
+We continue our journey to the summit between the Rebmann and Ratzel glaciers, trying to stay warm and focused on the incredible sense of accomplishment that awaits us.
+With a switchback motion in a northwesterly direction, ascend through heavy scree towards Stella Point on the crater rim.
+During your brief stay here, you will be rewarded with a breathtaking sunrise.
+Faster hikers may see the sunrise from the summit.
+The remaining 1-hour ascent to Uhuru Peak is likely to be snow-covered.

-Congratulations, one step at a time you have now reached Uhuru Peak the highest point on Mount Kilimanjaro and the entire continent of Africa!
+Congratulations, one step at a time, you have now reached Uhuru Peak, the highest point on Mount Kilimanjaro and the continent of Africa!

 DAY 6: HOROMBO HUTS – MARANGU GATE – MOSHI: 20KM/12.5MI |6-7HRS | RAINFOREST